 Be a part of your church—more than just a Sunday seat-warmer.

-When you make time for Jesus, you must follow the rules for Godly living.
-You can’t do that, though, unless you know what Jesus’ definition and expectations for Godly living are.
-And the only way you can know these things is to make your commitment to him a priority…your top priority.
+When you spend time with God, you must follow the rules for Godly living.
+You can’t do that, though, unless you know what Gods definition and expectations for Godly living are.
+And the only way you can know these things is to make your commitment to Him a priority…your top priority.

 Is it?